Maptitude Geographic Information System (GIS) software is cost-effective comprehensive desktop mapping software from Caliper. With Maptitude you can:

 Maptitude Training

 Maptitude includes extensive geographic data so you can get started as soon as you install the software.
-You can learn how to use Maptitude yourself - there is built-in help, the user manual is also comprehensive including many tutorials, and then there are plenty of helpful videos on Maptitude's site and on YouTube.
+You can learn how to use Maptitude yourself - there is built-in help, which is comprehensive including many tutorials, and then there are plenty of helpful videos on Maptitude's site and on YouTube.
 However many people find that a more time-effective method is to undertake training.

-Or, if you need assistance with something specific, we can help you with on-the-project coaching, so you come away with useful results immediately.
-Minimum 2 hours (=£220+VAT) or pro rata - we try to keep Friday mornings free for this.
+Or, if you need assistance with something specific, we can help you with on-the-project coaching, so you come away with useful results immediately - minimum 2 hours (=£240+VAT) or pro rata.

 Maptitude Tips

-If you'd like an alert when a fresh tip is posted, follow on Twitter:
+If you'd like an alert when a fresh tip is posted, follow Kirsten on Linkedin, which is where we'll be posting first going forward.